 The Samsung Galaxy Note 5 sports a 16-megapixel rear camera which allows users to shoot videos in UHD (which is commonly known as 4K).
 To take advantage of this powerful piece of hardware one must first learn how how to adjust the default video resolution of the Camera app.
 The procedure is as follows:

-Open the Camera app and then tap on the cog icon to access the Camera Settings.
+Launch the Camera app and then tap on the cog icon to access the Camera Settings.
 Tap on Video size (rear) and then select the default video resolution:

 UHD - Ultra high definition or 4K,